google/applied-machine-learning-intensive/v2/05_deep_learning/04_transfer_learning/slides.md

 ---

-# Do you retrain the pre-trained model?
+# Do You Retrain the Pre-Trained Model?

 <!--
 This begs the question: Do you re-train the pre-trained model?